 - Who understands the need to raise their hand when making a comment or asking a question?

-The first books that I read have to do with feelings about school.
-We have discussions about how we felt preparing for and arriving on the first day.
+The first books I read were about feelings about school.
+We discussed how we felt preparing for and arriving on the first day.
 We talk about how it’s okay to be nervous, excited, or scared when doing something new.
 These are my favorite school-related read-alouds:

 - Miss Bindergarten Gets Ready for Kindergarten